eagle-head/basic-config/README.md

-# Basic configuration to start Frontend development in ReactJS
+# Basic configuration to start Frontend development in ReactJS in Unix OS based

 ## It's a simple reference to ease the first setup